Health & Safety

 Preparing to Travel

-Students who have mental health concerns should consult a therapist/counselor before going abroad and have a plan for staying healthy while abroad.
-Students should inform their study abroad program of any special needs or requirements and find out what services will be available to them while they are abroad.
-The study abroad program will be able to help the student find a counselor or therapist while abroad, if needed.
-Carnegie Mellon’s Counseling and Psychological Services (CAPS) will do telephone consultations with students studying abroad.
+Students are strongly encouraged to have a plan in place for staying psychologically healthy while abroad.
+It will be important for students to inform their study abroad program of any special needs or accomodations that will be necessary while living in a different country.
+Students are also encouraged to research services and resources available at the study abroad location.
+The study abroad program will be able to help students find a counselor or therapist while abroad, if needed.
+Carnegie Mellon’s Counseling and Psychological Services (CaPS) will do telephone consultations with students studying abroad.

 Drugs & Alcohol